http://www.vigorwaveenergy.com/

 [0028] In another embodiment of the invention, the wave-power

-aggregate further comprises a second fluid pipe which connects the
+aggregate further comprises a second fluid pipe which connects

-outflow and the inflow, where the method further comprises the
+the outflow and the inflow, where the method further comprises

-step of bringing back the second fluid from the outflow to the
+the step of bringing back the second fluid from the outflow to

-inflow via the second fluid pipe.
+the inflow via the second fluid pipe.

-[0029] In another embodiment of the invention, the density of the
+[0029] In another embodiment of the invention, the density of

-of the second fluid.
+the density of the second fluid.

 [0030] In an additional embodiment of the invention, the first